-Non-refundable Application Fee \$50.00 Drop Fee \$100.00 Transfer Assessment Fee \$100.00 State Registration Fee \$15.00 Internal Campus Transfer Fee \$50.00 Additional Transcript Fee \$10.00
+Non-refundable Application Fee \$50.00 State Registration Fee \$15.00 Drop Fee \$100.00 Additional Transcript Fee \$10.00 Internal Campus Transfer Fee \$50.00

 There are additional costs to take the State Board Examination and application for State Licensure that are not covered in tuition but are made directly to PSI and Michigan LARA.
 Students may also want to purchase additional supplies, upgrade to advanced equipment and tool offerings as well as participate in specialized certifications or classes outside of the standard curriculum.
 Note: There is a 3% convenience fee for online invoicing.
 Minimal office/school supplies are required, but it is a good idea to be prepared to have a pen, notebook, and highlighter during class in order to be a prepared and engaged student.
-The first transcript request is free and all must use a written, signed form.
+The first transcript is free and all must use a written, signed request form.